jfadams1963/Ti_Projects/README.md

 # Ti_Projects
 Ti Calculator Programs in TI89-BASIC and C.
+More TI BASIC programs will be added.